70 firefighters tackle blaze at car garage near Tube station

 Three men left the property before the brigade arrived and around 35 people were evacuated from the area as a precaution.

-LFB said there are a number of gas cylinders inside the garage, which firefighters cooled to an ambient temperature as some cylinders can explode when exposed to heat.
+LFB said there were a number of gas cylinders inside the garage, which firefighters cooled to an ambient temperature as some cylinders can explode when exposed to heat.

-The brigade’s control office has taken 15 calls about the fire since 5.10pm on Tuesday.
+The brigade’s control office received 15 calls about the fire since 5.10pm.

+The force tweeted: “Road closures remain in place.
+Buses on diversion/ tube services disrupted.
+No reports of any serious injuries.
+Cause of the fire will be looked at with LFB.”

-Local residents are advised to keep their windows closed due to the smoke.
+Local residents were advised to keep their windows closed due to the smoke.

-The District and Piccadilly Tube lines, which both travel through Acton Town, are affected due to the fire.
+The District and Piccadilly Tube lines, which both travel through Acton Town, were affected due to the fire.

-Transport for London said there is no service on the Piccadilly line between Hammersmith, Heathrow Airport and Uxbridge and no service on the District line between Turnham Green and Ealing Broadway.
+Transport for London said there was no service on the Piccadilly line between Hammersmith, Heathrow Airport and Uxbridge, and no service on the District line between Turnham Green and Ealing Broadway.

-LFB said it is likely firefighters will remain at the scene through the night, while British Transport Police Network Response said, just before 9.20pm, that Acton Town underground station is closed until further notice.
+LFB said at around 10pm that firefighters would remain at the scene for the next few hours to dampen down the area.

 Register for free to continue reading